 - Prioritize your personal safety over cultural sensitivity.

-- Research the security situation and talk to other students who have traveled to the countries you plan to visit.
+- Talk to returnees who have traveled to the countries you plan to visit.

-- At night, travel in groups and never walk home alone.
+- Travel in groups and never walk home alone.

 - Make sure someone knows where you are traveling and when you plan to return.